marrow/automaton/README.md

 ## License

-$project has been released under the MIT Open Source license.
+Marrow Automaton has been released under the MIT Open Source license.

 ### The MIT License

-Copyright © 2021 Alice Bevan-McGregor and contributors.
+Copyright © 2021-2022 Alice Bevan-McGregor and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: